varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

 The following hash algorithms are available:

+critbit
+   A self-scaling tree structure.
+The default hash algorithm in
+    Varnish Cache 2.1 and onwards.
+In comparison to a more traditional B tree the critbit tree is almost completely lockless.
+Do not change this unless you are certain what you're doing.

 simple_list
     A simple doubly-linked list.
 Not recommended for production use.

 classic[,buckets]
     A standard hash table.
-This is the default.
 The hash key is the CRC32 of the object's URL modulo the size of the hash table.
 Each table entry points to a list of elements which share the same hash key.
 The buckets parameter specifies the number of entries in the hash table.
 The default is 16383.

-critbit
-    A self-scaling tree structure.
-The default hash algorithm in 2.1.
-In comparison to a more traditional B tree the critbit tree is almost completely lockless.

 Storage Types
 -------------